“The promise given was a necessity of the past: the word broken is a necessity of the present.”

 Luckily, there is hope.
 The Big Five personality traits serve as the building blocks of personality.
 They are openness, conscientiousness, extraversion, agreeableness, and neuroticism.
 Research into these personality traits suggests it is possible to make changes through persistent interventions.

-There is no single right way to change personality.
-Our behaviors are constantly changing, from situation to situation and moment to moment.
-The following are proven suggestions to counter Machiavellian leadership behaviors in the workplace.
+There is no single right way to change your personality.
+Our behaviors are constantly evolving, from situation to situation and moment to moment.
+The following are six proven suggestions to counter Machiavellian behaviors in the workplace.

-Executive Assessments: The higher you move within an organization, the less objective the feedback you tend to receive; however, it becomes more critical personally and professionally.
+The higher you move within an organization, the less objective the feedback you tend to receive; however, it becomes more critical personally and professionally.
 Executive assessments can provide deep insights into areas that, with attention, lead to enhanced potential.
-When selecting an assessment, it is vital to use a qualified executive coach to help interpret and apply the learnings.
+When selecting an assessment, its helpful to use a qualified executive coach to help interpret and apply the learnings.

-Executive Coaching: There are many benefits of executive coaching.
+There are many benefits of executive coaching.
 80% of people who receive coaching report increased self-confidence.
 Over 70% benefit from improved work performance, relationships, and more effective communication skills.
-86% of companies report that they recouped their investment in coaching and more.
+86% of companies report recouping their investment in coaching and more.

-Leadership Style: Research suggests that ethical leadership is a potential remedy for the undesirable behavior of Machiavellianism.
-Ethics include dealing with what is good and bad with moral duty and obligation.
-One of the ten characteristics of a Servant Leadership style is persuasion over positional power.
-Adopt servant leadership as the company-wide leadership style.
-Have you ever wondered if you are a servant leader?
-You can take this free Servant Leadership Style Checker to get your Servant Leadership Style Score.
+Research suggests that ethical leadership is a potential remedy for undesirable behaviors associated with Machiavellianism.
+Ethics include what is good and bad, along with moral duty and obligation.
+One of the ten characteristics of a Servant Leadership style is influence versus positional power.
+Organizations can benefit from adopting a servant leadership style.

-Reward and Recognition Systems: Machiavellians are concerned with impression management.
-Tightly aligning reward and recognition systems with desired behaviors will make them more appealing and encourage their behavior toward team cohesion.
+Machiavellians are concerned with impression management.
+It can be both a conscious or subconscious process in which they attempt to influence the perceptions of others.
+Tightly aligning your company's reward and recognition systems with desired behaviors makes them more appealing and encourages team cohesion.

-Training and Development: Bringing out the best in all personality types includes training and development.
-Research demonstrates that investments into development at critical career transition points are effective for influencing personality types.
-Helping individuals understand appropriate work expectations and behaviors can help organizations avoid costly mistakes.
+Bringing out the best in all personality types includes training and development.
+Evidence suggests that development at critical career transition points is effective for influencing Machiavellian personality types.
+Investing in developing appropriate work expectations and behaviors helps organizations avoid costly mistakes.

-Therapy: For anyone concerned about having an extremely "high-Mach" personality, it is best to reach out to a mental health professional to help you develop adequate coping mechanisms.
+For anyone concerned about having a significantly "high-Mach" personality or involved in their life, it is best to contact a mental health professional to get help with adequate coping mechanisms.
+There are a variety of therapies that can be helpful for people with the Machiavellian personality traits.

 So, what is your real leadership challenge?